Diamondbacks vs. Mets Player Props Betting Odds

 Carroll Stats

-- Carroll has collected 86 hits with 20 doubles, three triples, 18 home runs and 30 walks.
+- Carroll has recorded 87 hits with 20 doubles, three triples, 18 home runs and 30 walks.
 He has driven in 46 runs with 24 stolen bases.

 Carroll Recent Games